WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 ### 3. Train a ConvNet to predict the stock price movement.

+Type the following to train a set of robust Bayesian models.
 ```bash
 $ ./main.py -epochs 500 -static False
 ```

+Test the performance on the most recent news in two weeks.
 ```bash
 $ ./main.py -eval True
 ```